London Aquatics Centre

 The London Aquatics Centre is an indoor facility with two 50 m swimming pools and a 25 m diving pool in Queen Elizabeth Olympic Park in Stratford, London.
-The centre, designed by architect Zaha Hadid as one of the main venues of the 2012 Summer Olympics and the 2012 Summer Paralympics, was used for the swimming, diving and synchronised swimming events.
+The centre, designed by architect Zaha Hadid as one of the main venues of the 2012 Summer Olympics and Paralympics, was used for the swimming, diving and synchronised swimming events.
 After significant modification, the centre opened to the public in March 2014.

 Design

 The centre was designed by Pritzker Prize-winning architect Zaha Hadid in 2004 before London won the bid for the 2012 Summer Olympics.
 It was built alongside the Water Polo Arena and opposite the Olympic Stadium on the opposite bank of the Waterworks River.
 The site is 45 m high, 160 m long, and 80 m wide.
 The wave-like roof is stated to be 11200 sqft, a reduction from the previously stated 35000 sqft.

 The complex has a 50-m competition pool, a 25-m competition diving pool and a 50-m warm-up pool.
-The 50-m pool is 3 metres deep, like the one in the Beijing National Aquatics Center, in order to be fast.
+The 50-m pool is 3 metres deep, like the one in the Beijing National Aquatics Center.
 Its floor can be moved to reduce its depth.
 There are also moveable booms that allow its size to be changed.
 The diving pool has platform boards at heights of 3 m, 5 m, 7.5 m, and 10 m and three 3m springboards.
 For the television coverage of the Olympics, the pools were also equipped with innovative cameras in order to present the action from multiple angles.

 Because the centre was designed before the Olympic bid was completed, the spectator wings were not part of the original design.
 They were later added to fit the estimated audience.

 Jacques Rogge, IOC President, described the centre as a "masterpiece".